 According to Wikipedia, “the most accredited theory at present is endosymbiosis… The endosymbiotic hypothesis suggests that mitochondria were originally prokaryotic cells, capable of implementing oxidative mechanisms that were not possible for eukaryotic cells; they became endosymbionts living inside the eukaryote.” (https://en.wikipedia.org/wiki/Mitochondrion) In a symbiotic relationship, mitochondria ended up jettisoning much of its own genes, in the process becoming a power source for the eukaryotic cell.
 In the words of Nick Lane, with mitochondria — the “batteries” that power each eukaryotic cell — “Eukaryotes have 100,000 times more energy per gene than bacteria, which allows them to support far larger and more genomes and make far more proteins from each gene.” (https://www.youtube.com/watch?v=PhPrirmk8F4)

-Given how early life on earth began, it seems a strong argument that simple life is an easy threshold to cross… considering the fact that Eukaryotic life seems to have emerged only ONCE in FOUR BILLION YEARS may suggest that this may be the truly “narrow needle to thread.”
+Given how early life on earth began, it seems a strong argument that simple life is an easy threshold to cross… considering the fact that Eukaryotic life seems to have emerged only ONCE in 4 BILLION YEARS may suggest that this may be the truly “narrow needle to thread.”
 Achieving complexity, then, is akin to a lottery, that played endlessly and relentlessly over two and-a-half billion years, eventually resulted in winning numbers.
 The sheer immensity of time eventually gives rise to the unlikely.
-Once in four billion years is a very lucky stroke, but if time is on an immense enough scale all odds eventually fall away.
+Once in 4 billion years is a very lucky stroke, but if time is on an immense enough scale all odds eventually fall away.

-So to conclude this first point, it is only in this last 15% of life’s history on earth (600 million years) that significant multicellular life has arisen.
-And if it seems sobering that 85% of life’s history was simple, unchanging and unicellular, here’s the second fact to consider…
+Now, if it seems sobering that 85% of life’s history was simple, unchanging and unicellular, here’s the second fact to consider…